Drupal 8 vs Drupal 9: What Changed and What It Means for Your Platform

 Although Drupal 9 was designed as a smooth transition, upgrades should still follow a structured process:

-Organizations leveraging Drupal DevOps practices significantly reduce deployment risk during version transitions.
+Organizations leveraging Drupal platform audit practices significantly reduce deployment risk during version transitions.
 Automated testing, containerized environments, and version-controlled configuration ensure repeatable outcomes.
+This kind of disciplined rollout was especially important in large-scale modernization programs such as Veolia.

 The Drupal 9 release demonstrated the maturity of the Drupal ecosystem.
 It prioritized long-term sustainability over disruptive reinvention.